 To do so, simply click the Clear Aircraft Position menu item.
-Alternatively, press 'Ctrl-P' to clear the saved aircraft position.
 When the aircraft is reset, it will return to one of the default starting positions.

 Reset Position

 There are three ways to reset the aircraft to its takeoff position: